caleffiufsm/Vehicle-Routing/README.md

 6. Find a Euler tour on the union.
 7. Find Hamiltonian circuit on the Euler tour bypassing repeated vertices.

+## Assumptions
+Since we are considering undirected graph, distance between two nodes is same irrespective of order they are traversed.
+This gives us a symmetric adjacency matrix.

 ## Code
 vrs.py - This contains all the methods from creating _MST_ to finding Hamiltonian circuit.
 This also contains a method called greedy_tour which finds a tour based on greedy strategy.

 mwmatching.py - This script has been developed by [Joris van Rantwijk](http://jorisvr.nl/article/maximum-matching) and was available open source.
 It finds a maximum weight matching in a general graph and is used in our implementation of Christofides algorithm.
 For our purpose, we simply provide negative weights to get minimum weight matching.

-## Assumptions
+## Running instructions
-Since we are considering undirected graph, distance between two nodes is same irrespective of order they are traversed.
-This gives us a symmetric adjacency matrix.
+Create a project on google cloud console and create an api key.
+Follow the instruction to create a google maps distance matrix API.

+Run vrs.py.
+Enter the starting address where the tour is supposed to start.
+Provide the addresses of all the nodes to be visited.
+Enter # before entering the address of the last node (This is not where the tour will end, the tour ends on the starting address as original problem states).

+Enter the API key generated at google cloud console.

 ## Requirement
 1. Python 2 or 3